muditjoshi98/RestrauChat/README.md

 # RestraùChat
 ### Your French Companion for Délicieuse Food

+This is my screening task for FOSSEE Fellowship 2018.<br>
 RestraùChat is a chatbot which works on C(UNIX) Socket Programming.
 A program which can book and cancel tables in a Restaurant.

 ### How it Works